Low-wage workers bear financial brunt of denied abortions

 Three-quarters of women who seek abortions were low-income, meaning they had a family income below or up to double the federal poverty level, according to a 2014 study by the Guttmacher Institute, a science-based research group that supports abortion rights.
 More than half already had children and many worked in physically demanding roles with fewer labor protections and less flexibility than higher-wage jobs.

-“A salaried employee with benefits is the type of person who generally does find a way with or without their employer support,” said Caitlin Myers, an economist at Middlebury College, who studies reproduction and the economy.
+“A salaried employee with benefits is the type of person who generally does find a way with or without their employer support,” said Caitlin Myers, an economist at Middlebury College who studies reproduction and the economy.
 “We are talking about a really economically fragile group of workers, often hourly workers, often shift workers with very unpredictable schedules for whom this becomes really overwhelming.”

-Burns, 24, was able to swiftly end her just over six-week old pregnancy in March 2021 because Florida had no law against it at the time and the state’s current law bans most abortions after 15 weeks.
+Burns, 24, was able to swiftly end her just over six-week-old pregnancy in March 2021 because Florida had no law against it at the time and the state’s current law bans most abortions after 15 weeks.
 But she said she is haunted by the idea that in a different state and a different time, she might have been forced to have the baby.

 The Texas mother panicked at the same possibility.
 She learned she was pregnant in September of last year just as a Texas law banning all abortions after roughly six weeks of pregnancy took effect.

-Note: This story has been corrected to show the legal scholar is Erika Bachiochi, not Bachico.